ssep/leagues/README.md

 All application containers are linked to it in order to be able to send the metrics.
 Configuration is set in `config/prod.exs`.
 This means that applications will report data only if production environment is used

+__NOTE__: No external volumes are used.
+This means that all data is inside the container and will be lost if the container is recreated.

 ##### Grafana

 A `grafana` container is created linked to `influxdb`.
 To see and create metrics follow these steps: